MichaelAquilina/hashedindex/README.rst

 Take a look at the function's docstring for information on how to use ``stopwords``, specify a ``min_length`` for tokens, and configure token output using the ``ignore_numeric`` and ``retain_casing`` parameters.

-By default, ``word_tokenize`` omits whitespace from the output token stream; whitespaces are rarely useful to include in a search index.
+By default, ``word_tokenize`` omits whitespace from the output token stream; whitespaces are rarely useful to include in a document term index.

 If you need to perform processing on every token discovered in the text and then re-assemble an output with spacing that matches the input, you may enable the ``tokenize_whitespace`` setting.